SchynsLab/medusa/_sources/api/python/render/index.rst

    :param zoom_out: How much to translate the camera into the positive z direction
                     (necessary for Flame-based reconstructions)
    :type zoom_out: int/float
-   :param viewport: Desired output image size (width, height), in pixels; should match
-                    the original image (before cropping) that was reconstructed
-   :type viewport: tuple[int]

    .. py:method:: __call__(self, v, f)